How to try Orienteering

 Hopefully you will enjoy your first orienteering experiences and be keen to come back for more.
 Keep checking the SLOW events page (with its associated links) for details of forthcoming future events.

 A good way to become more involved in the sport and meet other club members is to join the club and sign-up to our weekly emails.
+This usually includes some top-picks for upcoming events.

 Once you have completed a few orienteering events, you may be interested in working towards some of the orienteering award schemes that are available.
 These are a great way of gaining some recognition that your orienteering is improving.